ARMOR (ARMOR) 24-Hour Volume Hits $81.29

-ARMOR (ARMOR) traded 0% lower against the dollar during the 1-day period ending at 0:00 AM ET on September 10th.
-One ARMOR token can currently be bought for approximately $0.0035 or 0.00000014 BTC on cryptocurrency exchanges.
-ARMOR has a total market cap of $252,432.56 and approximately $81.29 worth of ARMOR was traded on exchanges in the last 24 hours.
-Over the last seven days, ARMOR has traded up 0% against the dollar.
+ARMOR (ARMOR) traded down 0.1% against the US dollar during the 24 hour period ending at 16:00 PM Eastern on September 14th.
+ARMOR has a total market capitalization of $252,425.92 and $81.29 worth of ARMOR was traded on exchanges in the last day.
+One ARMOR token can currently be bought for approximately $0.0035 or 0.00000013 BTC on major cryptocurrency exchanges.
+In the last seven days, ARMOR has traded 0% lower against the US dollar.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.